-Don’t worry, you can still do Brussels on a budget.
-There are plenty of free and low-budget options to make your city trip worthwhile.
-Here are 5 things to do for art lovers on a budget (in random order)!
+But how, you might be wondering?
+Well, there are plenty of free and low-budget options to make your city trip worthwhile, especially for the creative types among us.
+Here are 5 things to do for art lovers in Brussels on a budget (in random order)!

 1. WIELS Art Center: The Best View of Brussels